bradford-hamilton/Ruby-On-Quails/guides/source/rails_application_templates.md

 Similarly, `lib()` creates a file in the `lib/` directory and `vendor()` creates a file in the `vendor/` directory.

-There is even `file()`, which accepts a relative path from `Rails.root` and creates all the directories/files needed:
+There is even `file()`, which accepts a relative path from `Quails.root` and creates all the directories/files needed:

 ```ruby
 file 'app/components/foo.rb', <<-CODE